 When testing commercial refrigeration equipment, manufacturers must use 10 CFR Part 431 Subpart C, 10 CFR Part 431.64 and 10 CFR Part 431.66(d), to measure daily energy consumption of commercial refrigeration equipment eligible for ENERGY STAR.

 Additional third-party certification is required, to applicable requirements set forth in the following quality and safety standards:

-Only those products that meet definitions below are eligible for ENERGY STAR qualification.
-Examples of product types that may be eligible for qualification include: reach-in, roll-in, or pass-through units; merchandisers; undercounter units; milk coolers; back bar coolers; bottle coolers; glass frosters; deep well units; beer-dispensing or direct draw units; and bunker freezers.
+Products meeting the Commercial Refrigerator, Freezer, and Refrigerator-Freezer or the Commercial Hybrid Refrigerator, Freezer, and Refrigerator-Freezer definitions; and are among the equipment classes listed below are eligible for ENERGY STAR certification.
+Examples of product types that are eligible include: reach-in, roll-in, or passthrough units; merchandisers; under-counter units; hybrid units; milk coolers; back bar coolers; bottle coolers; glass frosters; deep well units; beer-dispensing or direct draw units; and bunker freezers.

 Drawer cabinets, prep tables, service over counter equipment, horizontal open equipment, vertical open equipment, semi-vertical open equipment, convertible temperature equipment, and ice cream freezers are not eligible for ENERGY STAR under the Version 3.0 specification.